 We’re introducing you to our TCS teachers!
 Click here to go to the TCS blog to see the other teachers we’ve profiled.

-Today, we’re introducing you to Jackie Peterson, second-grade teacher!
+Today, we’re introducing you to Danielle Reed, a third-grade teacher!

 What skills do you hope your students will learn by the time they leave your classroom?
 How are you preparing them to learn these skills?